tosinabase/Kiefer-Weiss/README.md

 and

-[*Design and performance evaluation in Kiefer-Weiss problems when sampling from discrete exponential families, 2022, arXiv.org preprint arXiv:2203.13957 [stat.ME]*](https://arxiv.org/abs/2203.13957)
+[*Novikov, A. and Farkhshatov, F. Design and performance evaluation in Kiefer-Weiss problems when sampling from discrete exponential families, 2022, arXiv.org preprint arXiv:2203.13957 [stat.ME]*](https://arxiv.org/abs/2203.13957)